Optimized control protocols for stable skyrmion creation using deep reinforcement learning: Results

 The dissipated work---represented by the second term in Eq.~\eqref{eq:cost_function}---exhibits a nonmonotonic evolution during training: it initially decreases through the first 30 generations, undergoes a substantial increase near the 50th generation, and subsequently resumes a downward trend [Fig.~\ref{fig3}(a)].
 This behavior suggests that minimizing dissipated work requires a training duration extending well beyond the initial convergence of the unit topological charge.
 Such minimization is critical for ensuring the energetic stability of the generated skyrmions.
 To illustrate this, we examine the magnetic energy distribution, $\rho(\mathcal{F})$, of skyrmion states generated under the same control protocol.
-At the 50th generation, where the dissipated work remains substantial ($\langle W_f\rangle= 458.43~\text{eV}$), $\rho(\mathcal{F})$ is significantly biased toward higher-energy regions relative to the equilibrium distribution, $\rho_{\text{eq}}(\mathcal{F})$ [Fig.~\ref{fig3}(d)]; the calculation details for $\rho_{\text{eq}}(\mathcal{F})$ are provided in Supplemental Material.
+At the 50th generation, where the dissipated work remains substantial ($\langle W_f\rangle= 458.43~\text{eV}$), $\rho(\mathcal{F})$ is significantly biased toward higher-energy regions relative to the equilibrium distribution, $\rho_{\text{eq}}(\mathcal{F})$ [Fig.~\ref{fig3}(d)]; the calculation details for $\rho_{\text{eq}}(\mathcal{F})$ are provided in Supplementary Note~7.
 At this stage, the average magnetic energy density $\langle \mathcal{F} \rangle$ (calculated from $\rho(\mathcal{F})$) is $1.243 \pm 0.0012~\text{MJ/m}^3$, where the error denotes the standard error of the mean.
 This value is notably higher than the stabilized state value of $1.189 \pm 0.0004~\text{MJ/m}^3$.
 By the 200th generation, however, as the dissipated work becomes minimal ($\langle W_f\rangle= 218.59~\text{eV}$), $\rho(\mathcal{F})$ closely approaches $\rho_{\text{eq}}(\mathcal{F})$, which is dominated by low-energy magnetic states [Fig.~\ref{fig3}(e)].
 The corresponding average magnetic energy density, $\langle \mathcal{F} \rangle = 1.197 \pm 0.0010~\text{MJ/m}^3$, nearly converges to the stabilized state value.
+Our findings reveal that the convergence of the energy distribution toward the equilibrium state is gradual and consistent as the generations proceed, as illustrated in Fig.~S6.
 These results demonstrate that the energetic stability of skyrmions is inextricably linked to the minimization of dissipated work during the generation process.